johnedstone/bitnami-wordpress-migration/Readme.md

 ### Running the ansible-playbook after the initial copy of the Wordpress files from their previous source
 Because Wordpress is changing permissions and owner while it is running, it is not necessary to continue to check the permissions after the initial copy of the Wordpress files from their source.
-Therefore, one can run ansible in as described with these two commands after the initial copy and ansible-playbook run
+Therefore, one can run ansible as described below with these two commands after the initial copy and ansible-playbook run

 ```